justwatch/entitycache/README.md

 language := "fr"
 // Our cache key would then be for example: key := fmt.Sprintf("%d-%s", documentID, language)
+// We additionally cache the document for an "any" key.
+// All the languages being requested will keep this entry warm. anyKey := fmt.Sprintf("%d-any", documentID)

-// We get the french document from the cache. document, ok, err := cache.Get(ctx, "documents", key, func(ctx context.Context, set entitycache.CacheSetter) (value interface{}, ok bool, err error) {
+// We get the french document from the cache. document, ok, err := cache.MultiKeyGet(ctx, "documents", key, []string{anyKey}, func(ctx context.Context) (value interface{}, ok bool, err error) {
     if language == "any" {
         // We fallback to english by default. language = "en"